MrPlotert/CustomShellCSharp/README.md

 ## Why I Made This

-This project was created to strengthen my understanding of:
+This project was created to improve my understanding of:

 * Object-Oriented Programming (OOP)
 * Interfaces
 * Classes and objects
-* Dependency Injection
-* Collections (`List<T>`)
 * Command parsing
+* Collections
+* Dictionaries
+* Error handling
-* Input validation
+* String manipulation
+* File system operations
 * Clean code principles
 * Software architecture
 * Building modular applications

-Rather than placing all command logic inside one large `switch` statement, every command is implemented as its own class and registered with the shell.
-This makes the project easier to maintain, easier to extend, and closer to how larger software projects are structured.
+Rather than creating everything inside one large `switch` statement, every command is implemented as its own class and registered with the shell.
+This makes adding new commands straightforward and keeps the project organized as it grows.

+The project is also being used as a way to learn C# by actually building something rather than only following tutorials.

 ---

 ## Future Goals

-The long-term goal is to continue expanding this project into a more capable shell while learning new C# concepts and .NET APIs.
-Every new command is an opportunity to practice writing clean, maintainable code and to explore how operating systems and command-line applications work.
+The long-term goal is to continue expanding this project into a more capable shell while learning new C# concepts along the way.

-Ultimately, I want this project to grow into a fully featured custom shell that demonstrates solid software design while documenting my progress as I continue learning C#.
+Every new feature is an opportunity to improve both the shell and my programming skills.

 ---